jinghuazhao/software-notes/AA.md

 ### METAL

-Note that at least cmake 3.1 is required
+Note that at least cmake 3.1 is required for the latest from GitHub

 ```bash
 wget -qO- https://github.com/statgen/METAL/archive/2018-08-28.tar.gz | \